nus-cs1010/2324-s1/docs/vim-tips.md

 ### Ruler and Numbers

-If you prefer to show the line number you are on and the column number you are on, adding the commands to `~/.vimrc`
+If you prefer to show the line number you are on and the column number you are on, add the commands to `~/.vimrc`

 ```
 set ruler
 ```

-will display the line number and the column number on the lower right corner.
+will display the line number and the column number in the lower right corner.

 You can also add
 ```